 - Connected with multi-posting capabilities to job-boards and social sites

-I would say yes it is and here’s why!
+I would say yes it is dead and here’s why:

-In my opinion, all the current significant ATS players, do not meet the 8 criteria above and they will have serious issues meeting those criteria.
+In my opinion, all the current significant ATS players, do not meet the 13 above-mentioned criteria, and they will have serious issues meeting those criteria.

 Problem # 1 – Cannibalizing a big chunk of their revenue

-To start with, opening a genuine free tier, one where a client can extract a serious value from it and upgrade if and when they’re ready is almost impossible for players like Taleo and others.
+To start with, opening a genuine free tier (free plan), one where a client can extract a serious value from it and upgrade if and when they’re ready is almost impossible for those traditional ATS players.
 This is because they would have to cannibalize way too much of their own existing revenue to create a free tier.
 Let alone that it’s a gigantic technological challenge for a system that’s built in the pre-cloud era.